propublica/sunlight-congress/README2.md

-**This document does not include the setup and configuration of cron(http://crontab.org/) & united-states scrapper (https://github.com/unitedstates/congress-legislators).
+**This document does not include the setup and configuration of cron(http://crontab.org/) or united-states scrapper (https://github.com/unitedstates/congress-legislators).